hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 **Craft.**
 Craft produces more paradoxical opinions about art.
 On one hand, everyday crafts may be seen as being "elevated" to the level of art by extraordinary workmanship or creativity.
 On the other, the contemporary art world dimisses work that's "merely" technically skillful: a realistic landscape painting considered a historical masterpiece would be ignored today.
-Of course, such disctinctions reflect more the values of the speaker—specifically what they value in art—rather than an objective statement about what is valid art.
+Such disctinctions reflect more the values of the speaker—specifically what they value in art—rather than an objective statement about what is valid art.
 Certainly, one can find numerous examples of highly-respected artworks that involve technical skill (e.g., historical masterpieces, Amy Sherald paintings), and others that do not (e.g., much [conceptual art](https://en.wikipedia.org/wiki/Conceptual_art), like [appropriation art](https://en.wikipedia.org/wiki/Appropriation_(art)) or [taping a banana to a wall](https://en.wikipedia.org/wiki/Comedian_(artwork))).

 **How should we talk about "art" instead?
 Go to [Part 2](/2022/09/19/art-definitions-2.html) for my recommendations.**